Shakir Ali (artist): Career

 Shakir Ali influenced the Pakistani modernist artists for two decades, both with his work and his disposition.
 He held a position of privilege among his generation of painters.
 He had firsthand experience of Modern Art in Paris.
 After studying art at the J.J.
 School of Art in Mumbai, he attended Slade School of Fine Art in London, then worked in Paris with Andre L’Hote before he left for Prague to further study art.

 Shakir Ali began with a cubist preference and many of his themes borrowed from classical European myths like ‘Europa and the Bull’ and ‘Leda and the Swan’.
 As his style evolved, he pared down the human form to sharp angles and took up red as a dominant colour.
 Many of his paintings feature birds, which he looked upon as the symbol of personal freedom in a world of conventions.
 He did some pioneering work in Arabic calligraphy in the 60s, in which the alphabetic form is used as a linear design using colour and visual rhythm to lend it a modern interpretation.
 Shakir Ali was amongst the first artists to practice painterly calligraphy.
 He served as Principal of the National College of Art, Lahore from 1961-73.

-Shakir Ali was of the view that an artist belongs to the entire world that cannot be confined to any national boundaries.
-He was born in British India in 1916 and later chose to live majority of his life in Lahore, Pakistan as an art educator.
+Shakir Ali was of the view that an artist belongs to the entire world and cannot be confined to any national boundaries.
+He was born in British India in 1916 and later chose to live the majority of his life in Lahore, Pakistan as an art educator.